linuxthor/rkbreaker/README.md

 Rootkit breaker does not try in any way to guard itself against malware that attempts to circumvent or bypass it.

+Rootkit breaker tries to stop rootkits from being loaded or from functioning properly - it is **not a rootkit detection tool**

 Rootkit breaker is **proof of concept** (see N.A.S.T.Y warning below!)
 Use it to study anti-rootkit.
 Don't run it on your important stuff and get sad when something bad happens!

 ### Identifying known bad LKM using signatures (first line defence)